On flow polytopes, order polytopes, and certain faces of the alternating sign matrix polytope: Triangulations of flow polytopes of planar graphs

-As we have seen in Section \ref{sec:flow}, flow polytopes of planar graphs are also order polytopes.
-Stanley \cite{Stop} gave a canonical way of triangulating an order polytope $\O(P)$.
-For a linear extension $(a_1, a_2, \ldots, a_n)$ of the poset $P$ on elements $\{a_1, a_2, \ldots, a_n\}$, define the simplex Note that the $n+1$ vertices of this simplex are of the form $(0^m,1^{n-m})$ for $m=0,1,\ldots,n$.
-The simplices corresponding to all linear extensions of $P$ are top dimensional simplices in a triangulation of $\O(P)$, which we refer to as the \textbf{canonical triangulation of $\O(P)$}.
-There are also two known combinatorial ways of triangulating flow polytopes: one given by Postnikov and Stanley \cite{P13,S}, and one by Danilov, Karzanov and Koshevoy \cite{kosh}.
-In this section, we show that given a planar graph $G$, the canonical triangulation of $\O(P_G)$ is also a triangulation obtained by the Danilov-Karzanov-Koshevoy method for $\F_G$.
+In this section, we show that given a planar graph $G$, the canonical triangulation of $\widehat{\O}(P_G)$ maps to a DKK triangulation of $\F_G$ via the integral equivalence $\phi$ from Theorem \ref{o-f}.
 This result was first observed by Postnikov \cite{P13}.
-We also construct a direct bijection between linear extensions of $P_G$ and maximal cliques of $G$, which index the Danilov-Karzanov-Koshevoy triangulation of $\F_G$.
-In Section \ref{sec:tri}, we will prove for a general graph $G$ that the Danilov-Karzanov-Koshevoy triangulations of $\F_G$ can also be obtained by a framed Postnikov-Stanley method.
-Thus, in particular, the canonical triangulation of $\O(P_G)$ for a planar graph $G$ is also in the set of the framed Postnikov-Stanley triangulations of $\F_G$.
+We also construct a direct bijection between linear extensions of $P_G$, which index the canonical triangulation of $\widehat{\O}(P_G)$, and maximal cliques of $G$, which index the DKK triangulation of $\F_G$.
+In Section \ref{sec:tri}, we prove for a general graph $G$ that the DKK triangulations of $\F_G$ are framed Postnikov-Stanley triangulations of $\F_G$.
+In particular, the canonical triangulation of $\widehat{\O}(P_G)$ for a planar graph $G$ maps to a framed Postnikov-Stanley triangulation of $\F_G$ under integral equivalence $\phi$ from Theorem \ref{o-f}.

-In the following subsection, we first review the results of Danilov, Karzanov and Koshevoy \cite{kosh} and then prove Theorem~\ref{thm2}.
+In the following subsection we review the results of Danilov, Karzanov and Koshevoy \cite{kosh}.